-SLO3: Identify sick paediatric patients, be able to resuscitate and stabilise and know when it is appropriate to stop

-KC1. identify the sick child and initiate appropriate management steps

-KC2. acquire the special skills needed to resuscitate children of all ages, and know that this may differ dependent on developmental age and know how this differs from adult resuscitation

-KC3. initiate management of all paediatric life-threatening conditions including peri-arrest and arrest situations in the ED

-KC4. care for paediatric ED patients and their parents, carers and loved ones at the end of the patient's life

-KC5. initiate or take over as resuscitation team leader.
+SLO3: Identify sick paediatric patients, be able to resuscitate and stabilise and know when it is appropriate to stop Key Capabilities At point of credentialing, the PEM-ACP will be able to: KC1. identify the sick child and initiate appropriate management steps KC2. acquire the special skills needed to resuscitate children of all ages, and know that this may differ dependent on developmental age and know how this differs from adult resuscitation KC3. initiate management of all paediatric life-threatening conditions including peri-arrest and arrest situations in the ED KC4. care for paediatric ED patients and their parents, carers and loved ones at the end of the patient's life KC5. initiate or take over as resuscitation team leader.

-Entrustment level 2b: Supervisor within hospital for queries, able to provide prompt direction or assistance, and tACP knows reliably when to ask for help

-- Able to identify an acutely ill paediatric patient by taking account of their medical history, clinical examination, vital signs and available investigations - Aware that paediatric life-threatening emergencies are infrequent and therefore prior preparation is essential i.e. successful completion of APLS or equivalent is needed - Participates in a team debrief following a paediatric resuscitation/trauma - Acquires the special skills needed to manage the paediatric patient, e.g. airway management, vascular access - Assists with, or performs safely and effectively, the clinical invasive procedures to maintain cardiovascular, renal, and respiratory support - Integrates clinical findings with timely and appropriate investigations to form a differential diagnosis and an initial treatment plan - Demonstrates the special skills needed for children, e.g. airway management, vascular access - Arranges definitive airway management in the paediatric patient and initiates and maintains advanced respiratory support (up to supra glottic device with support when intubation and pharmacological intervention is needed) - Arranges intravenous fluids and inotropic drugs as clinically indicated, utilising central venous access where required and monitored by invasive monitoring techniques - Manages life-threatening cardiac and respiratory conditions including peri-arrest and arrest situations - Formulates and initiates ongoing treatment plan for a critically ill, acute surgical or acute paediatric patient post resuscitation, including those with sepsis, and institutes timely antimicrobial therapy with an aim for ongoing stabilisation - Communicates effectively and in a timely manner with fellow members of the multi-disciplinary team including those from other specialties and completes accurate, legible and contemporaneous entries in the medical record - Arranges escalation of care when required and provides a succinct structured handover of the relevant patient details including treatment to that point - Recognises when a paediatric patient is in danger of deterioration or requires further treatment, and provides explicit instructions regarding an ongoing treatment plan and contact details should a further review be required
+Entrustment level 2b: Supervisor within hospital for queries, able to provide prompt direction or assistance, and tACP knows reliably when to ask for help Descriptors Able to identify an acutely ill paediatric patient by taking account of their medical history, clinical examination, vital signs and available investigations Aware that paediatric life-threatening emergencies are infrequent and therefore prior preparation is essential i.e. successful completion of APLS or equivalent is needed Participates in a team debrief following a paediatric resuscitation/trauma Acquires the special skills needed to manage the paediatric patient, e.g. airway management, vascular access Assists with, or performs safely and effectively, the clinical invasive procedures to maintain cardiovascular, renal, and respiratory support Integrates clinical findings with timely and appropriate investigations to form a differential diagnosis and an initial treatment plan Demonstrates the special skills needed for children, e.g. airway management, vascular access Arranges definitive airway management in the paediatric patient and initiates and maintains advanced respiratory support (up to supra glottic device with support when intubation and pharmacological intervention is needed) Arranges life-threatening cardiac and respiratory conditions including peri-arrest and arrest situations Formulates and initiates ongoing treatment plan for a critically ill, acute surgical or acute paediatric patient post resuscitation, including those with sepsis, and institutes timely antimicrobial therapy with an aim for ongoing stabilisation Communicates effectively and in a timely manner with fellow members of the multi-disciplinary team including those kerter patient deal contemporaneous entries in the medical record Arranges escalation of care when required and provides a succinct structured handover of the relevant patient deals including treatment to that point